viamrobotics/micro-rdk/micro-rdk-installer/README.md

 ### Quick use

 1. Find your robot part at https://app.viam.com.
 Then navigate to the **Setup** tab
-2. Regardless of your operating system, select **Linux** and follow Step 1 to download the Viam app config for your robot
+2. Regardless of your operating system, select **Mac** and press the button that appears in Step 2 to download the Viam app config for your robot
 3. Run: `./micro-rdk-installer write-flash --app-config=<file path to the viam.json file downloaded in previous step>`
     1. To see the micro-RDK server logs through the serial connection, add `--monitor`
     2. If the program cannot auto-detect the serial port to which your ESP32 is connected, you may be prompted to select the correct one among a list